weseek/awesome-database-backup/apps/mariadb-backup/README.md

-# mysql-backup
+# mariadb-backup

-Backup MySQL database and store to Amazon S3 or Google Cloud Storage.
+Backup MariaDB database and store to Amazon S3 or Google Cloud Storage.
 You can set a custom S3 endpoint to use S3 based services like DigitalOcean Spaces instead of Amazon S3.

 ## Usage